smallpath/memory/docs/en/TUTORIAL.md

 ## Import picture
 `Right Click->Import picture` to import image to selected item
-Memory will scale the picture to the size of thumbnail
+memory will scale the picture to the size of thumbnail

 ## Import group
-`Right Click->Import group` to import groups to Memory
+`Right Click->Import group` to import groups to memory

 ## Add group
 `Right Click->New group` to add a new group